shitfuckery/usb_stick/README.md

 The TL;DR instructions: Download the disk image, validate it, put it on a USB stick that is at least 16GB in size, boot from it, allow the setup script to run, enjoy.

-The mmuch more thorough and better explained version of the Disk Image instructions can be found at [README-using_the_disk_image.md](README-using_the_disk_image.md).
+The much more thorough and better explained version of the Disk Image instructions can be found at [README-using_the_disk_image.md](README-using_the_disk_image.md).

 ### The Recipe

 The recipe describes the steps used to create the disk image that can be downloaded above.
 The intention was to create as small a disk image as possible so that it could be redistributed without people having to download too large a file (yes, it is still very large).
-By following this recipe you will be able vet the steps taken and create your own disk image with any customisations you require.
+By following this recipe you will be able to vet the steps taken and create your own disk image with any customisations you require.

 #### Preparation